 Although some people become rigid in their ways and choices in their 40s, be different.
 Be open to trying new things with your date.
-Maybe they will interest you in something new, and you will have a new-found hobby or love.
+Maybe they will spark your interest in something new, and you may gain a new-found hobby or passion.
 Also, try to initiate new things you have not done or experienced before.
 It’s great to enjoy the evening discovering new things together.
 It could even help you form a great bond.

 Maybe you never played golf, and your date would like to take you golfing.
 Go for it.
 You could also take a salsa class together or attend a live show.
 Try things that you wouldn’t do otherwise.
 Be open to new ideas and adventures.

 Make sure you inform your date if you have children or live with your parents.
 Be honest and clear to your potential partner so that they don’t find out later and think you lied.
 It also helps the other person figure out where you stand and how far you are looking to go with them.